unsung88/centos7-dev-env/README.md

 ## TODO
-Update roles for proper RPM version checking and enforcement
+Update roles for proper RPM version checking and enforcement Add configuration for other apps such as NGINX move the remote_tmp directory so it is available when switcing to other users such as postgres

 ## Known Issues